STARTING YOUR OWN BUSINESS

 • a merchant bank, into which the customer’s funds are deposited before they are transferred to your business bank account

-All-in-one payment systems provide all these elements in a single package, and almost all systems make integration quick and painless.
+All-in-one payment platforms provide all these elements in a single package, making them a great solution for small businesses.

 Benefits of online payments